 Consent cannot be procured by use of physical force, compelling threats, or intimidating behavior.
 Effective consent cannot be given by minors, mentally impaired individuals or persons incapacitated as a result of drugs or alcohol.
 Intentionally administering alcohol or drugs for the purpose of inducing incapacity is prohibited.
 Use of alcohol or other drugs will never function to excuse behavior that violates this policy.

-- Denying, directly or indirectly, a student or employee an employment or education related opportunity, if the student or employee refuses to comply with a sexually oriented request.
-Engaging in sexually suggestive conversation or physical contact or touching another student or employee.
+- Denying, directly or indirectly, a student or employee an employment or education-related opportunity if the student or employee refuses to comply with a sexually oriented request.

 - Displaying pornographic or sexually oriented materials.